The Apple Dumpling Story

 The old woman did not have the heart to tell them "no." So into the basket went the little dog, and very snugly he lay there.

-Sure enough, Agnes had not gone a half dozen yards when, right before her eyes, she saw an apple tree as full of apples as her very own plum tree was full of plums.
+Sure enough, Hazel had not gone a half dozen yards when, right before her eyes, she saw an apple tree as full of apples as her very own plum tree was full of plums.
 This apple tree grew in front of a house as much like her own as if they were two peas in the same pod.
 And on the porch of the house sat a little old man.

 “Aye,” said the old man.
 “But apple trees and apples are poor company when a man is growing old.
 I would give them all if I had even so much as a little dog to bark on my door-step.”

 “Bow-wow,” barked the dog in the old woman’s basket.
 And in less time than it takes to read the end of this story, the little dog was barking on the old man’s door-step.
-And Agnes was on her way home with a basket full of apples.
+And Hazel was on her way home with a basket full of apples.

 That night she baked herself a delicious apple dumpling, and ate it down to the very last crumb.

-Question 1.
-Why did the old woman give away her flowers and her golden chain without asking for anything in return?
+- Why did the old woman give away her flowers and her golden chain without asking for anything in return?

-Question 2.
-Why did the old woman finally get her apple dumpling at the end?
+- Why did the old woman finally get her apple dumpling at the end?